New Graduate Students

 - International Students: I-94, visa, and passport.

-- International Student Information - upon arrival please see Tess Casler, Director of the International Students and Scholars Office (ISSO), to have your SEVIS I-20 endorsed and copies made of your passport, I-94, and Visa.
+- International Student Information - upon arrival please see Tess Casler or Rebeca Brown in the International Students and Scholars Services (ISSS) office, to have your SEVIS I-20 endorsed and copies made of your passport, I-94, and Visa.

 - English as a Second Language - all students for whom English is a second language will be required to take a placement exam given by our EAP coordinator.
 This exam includes a test of writing skills, as well as spoken skills for graduate students with a Teaching Assistantship.
 Students needing remedial work will be assigned to English for Academic Purposes (EAP) courses.
 Time and date for this exam will be announced in the orientation materials.